-It’s fair to say that the lifestyle in Houston is whatever expats make of it – from oil-baron ostentation to a quiet existence rich in culture.
+It’s fair to say that the lifestyle in Houston is whatever people make of it – from oil-baron ostentation to a quiet existence rich in culture.

 As part of the city's burgeoning cultural scene, residents can also visit art galleries in former factory spaces, marvel at downtown Houston's contemporary architecture and enjoy some of the country's best performing arts companies.
-The city's creative spirit is contagious, and expats will likely find themselves incorporating some part of it into their routines.
+The city's creative spirit is contagious.
+New arrivals will likely find themselves incorporating some part of it into their routines.

 Shopping in Houston

-As can be expected from an energy capital, many residents have money to spend and shopping in Houston is top-notch – and even those with a smaller budget can take advantage of its antique markets, outlet malls and seasonal sales.
+As can be expected from an energy capital, many residents have money to spend and shopping in Houston is top-notch.
+Even those with a smaller budget can take advantage of its antique markets, outlet malls and seasonal sales.

-The city is home to The Galleria, one of the biggest malls in the USA, as well as a number of shopfront neighbourhoods.
-Expats will easily be able to find prominent designer labels, department and home décor stores, and the odd high-end speciality boutique.
-Memorial City Mall is another well-known, but less ritzy, one-stop shopping centre.
+The city is home to The Galleria, one of the biggest malls in the USA, as well as several shopfront neighbourhoods.
+New arrivals can easily find prominent designer labels, department and home décor stores, and the odd high-end speciality boutique.
+Memorial City Mall is another well known, but less ritzy, one-stop shopping centre.

 Those who'd prefer a shopping experience with more character should try the downtown pavilions and areas like Post Oak, Highland Village and Uptown Park, which offer their own assortments of aisle-cruising options.
-Antique hunters should try the Museum District, where they can also find galleries selling the work of local artists.
+Antique hunters should try the Museum District, where they can also find galleries selling local artists' work.

 Eating out in Houston

 Houstonians love to eat and its most innovative restaurateurs infuse classic Texan flavours with the culinary cultures of its diverse population.
-The tree-lined Montrose area, the Market Square Historic District and Bayou Place are particularly known for hosting great restaurants and comfortable cafés.
+The tree-lined Montrose area, the Heights neighbourhood, the Market Square Historic District and Bayou Place are particularly known for hosting great restaurants and comfortable cafés.

-Apart from sampling the local Tex-Mex and barbecue fare, expats should spend some time partaking in a great local pastime – big breakfasts at one of the city's many brunch spots.
+Apart from sampling the local Tex-Mex and barbecue fare, new arrivals should spend some time partaking in a great local pastime – big breakfasts at one of the city's many brunch spots.

 Arts and culture in Houston

-Many expats are surprised to find that the famed Texan cowboy culture actually gives way to a thriving artistic community in Houston.
-The city boasts major symphony, theatre, ballet and opera companies of national acclaim.
+Many newcomers are surprised to find that the famed Texan cowboy culture actually gives way to a thriving artistic community in Houston.
+The city is home to symphony, theatre, ballet and opera companies of national acclaim.